 Pets and the coronavirus

-The evolving scientific information around this new virus reinforces the need to treat pets as we do our family members, isolate them from other infected individuals and practice good hygiene when handling them.
+For pet owners, it’s important to know that the advice from the experts is to treat pets as we do our family members, isolate them from other infected individuals and practice good hygiene when handling them:

 Should pets be tested for the virus that causes COVID-19?